franticallycodes/franticallycodes/README.md

 ### Hi there 👋

-I'm Martin and I like to teach people how to build applications.
-I specialize in JS and C#, but I'm always open to learning new languages.
+I'm Martin and I like to code and teach.
+I get my dopamine from helping and making people's lives easier.
+I specialize in JS and C#, but I'm always open to learning new things.
 I'm still looking for inspiration on what to do with this README.

 #### My Productivity
 ![my github stats](https://github-readme-stats.vercel.app/api?username=franticallycodes&show_icons=true&theme=tokyonight&hide=stars,issues,contribs&count_private=true)